-Mathematics I builds students' command of geometric knowledge and linear and exponential relationships.
-Students learn through discovery and application, developing the skills they need to break down complex upon the material they have previously learned.
+In Spanish 3, students build upon the skills and knowledge they acquired in Spanish 1 and 2.
+The course presents new vocabulary and grammatical concepts and ample opportunities to review and expand upon the material they have previously learned.
 Students will read and listen to authentic materials from newspapers, magazines, and television, with content focused on contemporary and relevant topics such as urbanization and population growth in Latin American countries, global health concerns, jobs of the future, and scientific advancements.
 Students review the formation and use of regular and irregular verbs in the present and future tenses, as well as the use of reflexive particles and infinitives.
 They also expand their understanding of noun and adjective agreement, the comparative and superlative degree of adjectives, and the placement and use of direct and indirect objects and pronouns.
 Students expand their vocabulary through exposure to word roots and families, popular slang, the correct use of words that are often confused for one another, and review of concepts such as proper placement of accents and stress.
 Presentation of new materials is always followed by several interactive, online exercises, allowing students to master the material as they learn it.
 Teacher-scored activities help students use their new Spanish skills both orally and in writing.
 Discussion activities allow students to interact with their peers in the target language.